Generalizable, real-time neural decoding with hybrid state-space models: Additional Results

-We ran additional experiments comparing single session models working with contiguous time chunks of 20ms as opposed to 50ms.
-As shown in Table \ref{tab:b20ms}, we do not see drops in \possm's performance with these smaller time chunks, and it continues to perform better than or on par with baseline methods.
-In practice, given \possm's low inference times, it is possible to run \possm in real-time with 50ms windows and a step size of 20ms, if a quicker prediction frequency is desired.
+We ran additional experiments comparing single-session models working with contiguous time chunks of 20 ms as opposed to 50 ms. As shown in Table \ref{tab:b20ms}, we do not see drops in \possm's performance with these smaller time chunks, and it continues to perform better than or on par with baseline methods.
+In practice, given \possm's low inference times, it is possible to run \possm in real-time with 50 ms time chunks and a step size of 20 ms, if a quicker prediction frequency is desired.

-\subsubsection{Effects of context length on handwriting decoding}
+\subsection{Effects of context length on handwriting decoding}

-In Figure \ref{fig:ctx-handwriting}, we plot decoding accuracy curves with respect to the context length that \possm receives.
-This shows that \possm can make appropriate causal predictions, given sufficient context.
-More importantly, results here showcase \possm's potential capacity in real-time applications, with time-series data fed into the neural decoder in a streamlined fashion.
+In Figure \ref{fig:ctx-handwriting}, we plot imagined handwriting decoding accuracy against the context length that \possm receives.
+This shows that \possm can make accurate predictions in a causal manner, given sufficient context.
+More importantly, these results showcase \possm's applicability to real-time applications, with time series data fed into the neural decoder in a streamlined fashion.

-\subsubsection{Speech decoding with bi-directional models}
+\subsection{Speech decoding with bi-directional models}

 We ran the bi-directional versions of the top competitors identified in the uni-directional case.
-As shown in Table \ref{tabA4:bi-speech}, for both noise-injected and noise-free setups, bi-directional models demonstrate consistent improvement by 2-3\% over their uni-directional counterparts.
+As shown in Table \ref{tabA4:bi-speech}, both with and without noise augmentation, bi-directional models demonstrated a consistent improvement of 2--3\% over their uni-directional counterparts.
 This is expected as bi-directional models can utilize the full temporal sequence of neural activity for each phoneme prediction.
-Additionally, similar trends are observed here with \possm outperforming the baseline even when no noise augmentation was introduced.
+Similarly to the uni-directional case, we observed that \possm outperformed the baseline even without noise augmentation.